 You may laugh at the cartoon on the right, fellas, but the truth is that young men have on average 28% more debt than young women.
 Source: ‘Did You Know?’, On the Spot magazine, issue 13.

 If you can’t pay off one credit card, you will be twice as buggered with two credit cards that you can’t pay off.

 You should not consolidate credit card debt into another credit card.
 You should only use a personal loan to consolidate debt.
 Personal loans are designed to be extinguished; credit cards are not designed the same way.

-Many banks now offer zero interest for six months on transfers of debt from one credit card to another, while your purchases are still charged at whatever the interest rate is on the card.
+Most banks now offer zero interest for anything up to 24 months on transfers of debt from one credit card to another, while your purchases are still charged at whatever the interest rate is on the card.
 The way to beat the banks with these cards is to use the card once, to transfer the debt, then cut it up before you are tempted to buy anything with it.
 If you can be disciplined enough to use the interest free credit card for debt transfers perfectly then it might help you to get out of debt.
 But these cards do not address the core issue of how you got into so much debt in the first place and will only help you if you can break your spending habits.